Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

+# The University of Waterloo Course Catalog
+This was project made by Tristan Simpson

 # Challenge
 My challenge for this project is to use solely native golang modules such as strings, net/http, html/template, etc. This also includes natively webscraping